aherbert/gdsc-test/docs/relativeequality.rst

 is a test that the distance between two values is less than an error, relative to :math:`a`.
-Since the test is asymmetric it can be used when :math:`a` is the known (expected) value and :math:`b` is an actual value to be tested, e.g. is the actual value close to the expected value using a relative error.
+Since the test is asymmetric it can be used when :math:`a` is the known (expected) value and :math:`b` is an actual value to be tested, i.e. test if the actual value is close to the expected value using a relative error.

 Value Around Zero
 -----------------